dkvz/new-blog-poc/README.md

 ## Fonts
 I started out with sans-serif, have not figured anything out yet but I probably won't use a downloadable font.

+## BEM
+I initially wanted to use BEM but the naming went down the drain at some point.

+Doesn't matter since people don't use BEM in 2025 and I'll ditch it afterwards for modern layered CSS.

 ## Colors
   * Teal
     * rgb(78, 205, 196)